 The Corporation's manufacturing activities are subject to environmental laws and regulations associated with risks to the environment and human health in each of Canada, the United States, the United Kingdom and the other jurisdictions in which the Corporation operates.
 Legislation at country, provincial and state levels provides for restrictions and prohibitions on emissions, discharges and releases of various substances produced in association with manufacturing operations.
 It is expected legislation will become more stringent and necessitate additional environmental controls.
 There are several initiatives under review by the Corporation to ensure that it meets new or changing legislated requirements.
-These initiatives include, but are not limited to, replacement of trichloroethylene used for degreasing, greenhouse gas reduction, toxic reduction planning, improved waste management and water conservation.
+These initiatives include, but are not limited to, environmentally friendly alternatives to conventional degreasing and surface treatment processes, greenhouse gas reduction, toxic reduction planning, improved waste management and water conservation.